Jun 11, 2022

 I felt like there were enough benefits to justify a library that smoothed out WAAPI's rough edges, enhanced its capabilities, while keeping bundlesize to a minimum.
 So the design goal of Motion One is to be the jQuery of WAAPI.

-As a result, it achieves much of the same feature set as libraries like Greensock, in some cases furthering it, but for just 15% of the kb.
+As a result, it achieves much of the same feature set as libraries like GSAP, in some cases furthering it, but for close to 15% of the bytes.

 Yet, being based on WAAPI means there's some things it will simply never be able to do, most notably the ability to access values every animation frame.
 Once they're in the WAAPI black box, they're not coming out until the animation is finished.
 This is a real flipside to requestAnimationFrame, where direct access to values is intrinsic.